Tontitown man arrested after child found hidden behind closet wall | Arkansas Democrat Gazette

 TONTITOWN -- Police and prosecutors say a Tontitown man was arrested last week after he was found to have hidden a child in a concealed space behind a closet wall.

-Jon Thompson, 40, of 263 Fiori St. in Tontitown, was arrested Friday in connection with false imprisonment, endangering the welfare of a minor, interference with custody and possession of body armor.
-Thompson was released Sunday from the Washington County Detention Center on $5,000 bond.
+Jon Thompson, 40, of 263 Fiori St. was arrested Friday in connection with false imprisonment, endangering the welfare of a minor, interference with custody and possession of body armor.
+Thompson was released Sunday from the Washington County jail on $5,000 bond.

+Washington County Prosecuting Attorney Matt Durrett said there was little information he could release because of the age of the child.

 Durrett said Thompson initially refused to allow the officers to enter the residence.